 All examiners involved in meeting with candidates will have the opportunity to provide their comments on their interactions with candidates in terms of their understanding of pathological principles and practice and their ability to communicate their understanding.
 This information will be provided to the lead examiner and will be included in feedback to unsuccessful candidates.

 Final marks will be approved by the Examinations Committee.

 Certificate of Higher Autopsy Training

-The cadaver should be a relatively straightforward case, i.e. no significant infection, not multiple operations or significantly disturbed anatomy, not decomposed, and not grossly obese.
+The cadaver should be a standard case.
+It will not have a significant infection, complex prior operations or significantly disturbed anatomy.
+It will not be decomposed, or grossly obese.
 Medico-legal and consented autopsies are both appropriate.
 The purpose of this phase is to determine whether the candidate is competent at evisceration and dissection of a whole body (with APTs opening the skull but the candidate removing the brain, as in the 2005 exam format).
-The external examiner watches some or all of the autopsy dissection.
+The external examiner/s watch some or all of the autopsy dissection.

 From the completion of preliminary note reading, the procedure should occupy no more than 1.5 hours for a standard case and no more than 2 hours for more difficult cases.
 At the end of this time, the candidate a) demonstrates the organs and normal/pathological features to the two examiners, and b) provides a cause of death and/or a plan of investigation to address the issues raised by the death.
 Detailed clinico-pathological discussion does not occur, and the candidate does not write the case up (unless the internal examiner so wishes, but this is not part of the examination).

 The examiners decide whether or not the candidate has passed this phase and inform him/her at the time.
 If it is a fail, they provide constructive feedback.
 Two attempts at this phase are permitted per diet.
 Only those who pass can proceed to the phase 2 OSPE session.

 The OSPE examination will take place at one location (usually the college).